 Day 6 Machu Picchu – Cusco Second Day at Machu Picchu with optional hikes.
 Vistadome train back to Cusco.
 Overnight at Palacio Manco Capac or Palacio del Inka.

-Day 7 Cusco Appreciate Cusco's cobbled-street charm with a tour of the city's key sites.
+Day 7 Cusco Appreciate Cusco's cobbled-street charm with a tour of the city's key sites, followed by a BBQ lunch atop an Incan wall.
 Overnight at Palacio Manco Capac or Palacio del Inka.

-Day 8 Cusco – Lake Titicaca Fly to Juliaca and transfer to hotel.
+Day 8 Cusco – Lake Titicaca Fly to Juliaca or take the day train to Puno.
 Overnight at Libertador Puno or Titilaka.

-Day 9 Lake Titicaca A day exploring Lake Titicaca.
+Day 9 Lake Titicaca A day exploring the historic sites and visiting local communities on Lake Titicaca.
 Overnight at Libertador Puno or Titilaka.

 Day 10 Lake Titicaca – Colca Valley Transfer by road to the Colca Canyon.
-First day touring the Colca region and its main attractions.
-Overnight at Colca Lodge.
+Visit the highlights of the mountainous landscapes and terraced valley.
+Overnight at Colca Lodge or Belmond Las Casitas.

-Day 11 Colca Valley & Canyon Explore the best of the Colca region.
-Overnight at Colca Lodge.
+Day 11 Colca Valley & Canyon Explore the sweeping Colca Canyon, spot giant condors above, and visit local colonial churches.
+Overnight at Colca Lodge or Belmond Las Casitas.

 Day 12 Colca Valley – Arequipa Scenic drive from the Colca Canyon to Arequipa.
-Overnight at Casa Andina Private Collection Arequipa or Libertador Arequipa.
+Overnight at Casa Andina Premium Arequipa or Libertador Arequipa.

-Day 13 Arequipa – Lima Vist the 'white city' of Arequipa, its main attractions and surroundings.
-Overnight at Casa Andinda Private Collection Arequipa or Libertador Arequipa.
+Day 13 Arequipa – Lima Vist the 'white city' of Arequipa, its main attractions and surroundings including a private tour with Arequipa's Minister of Culture.
+Overnight at Casa Andina Premium Arequipa or Libertador Arequipa.